opnsense/docs/source/manual/reverse_proxy.rst

 A reverse proxy is software which takes a request or a connection from a client and sends is to an upstream server.
 It may change some data if needed (for exmaple inject HTTP header or perform access control).
-A reverse proxy can be generic for any protocol, but is often used for HTTP(S).
+A reverse proxy can be generic for any protocol, but is commonly used for HTTP(S).

 A reverse proxy does not need to by fully aware of data it is transferring it needs to know, which upstream is responsible to process it and some metadata to know